-A central presence, structured to adapt with a few fixtures from my sandbox.
+Presence structured to adapt as fixtures from the sandbox need a place to call home.
 Occasional placeholders for friends.

 How are the kids?